ianlgnk/react-native-plugpag/CONTRIBUTING.md

 If you want to use Android Studio to edit the native code, you can open the `example/android` directory respectively in those editors.

-To edit the Java or Kotlin files, open `example/android` in Android studio and find the source files at `react-native-plugpag` under `Android`.
+To edit the Java or Kotlin files, open `example/android` in Android studio and find the source files at `react-native-sunmi-plugpag-wrapper` under `Android`.

 You can use various commands from the root directory to work with the project.